 - Remove the pot from the oven, add the potatoes and return to the oven for another 45 minutes, at which point the meat should be very tender and starting to break down in the broth.
 Remove from the oven and stir hominy and the oregano.
 Adjust the seasoning with salt and pepper to taste.
 Use a ladle to skim off the fat if desired.
 If making a day ahead: Transfer the stew to another container to cool slightly, then refrigerate.
 Before reheating, skim off and discard the solid fat cap.
 Reheat gently and adjust seasoning if desired.

-Hatch Green Chile Short Rib Stew…It’s what’s for Dinner.
+Hatch Chile Short Rib Stew …It’s what’s for Dinner.